cslarsen/home-zwave/README.md

 The entire program is event driven, and will start up without waiting for the network to be ready.
 This means it will take some time to see all devices.

+You may also need to set up a ``config.json`` file.
+See ``config.json.sample`` for a starting point.
+I try to make settings here optional.

 After booting, you are dropped into a true Python REPL.
 You can do stuff here while the program runs concurrently (start with the ``network`` instance), but I haven't added any interactive commands yet.